Vaishnav00769/Vaishnav00769/README.md

 ## About Me

 I'm Vaishnav Agarwal, a Computer Science undergraduate on a focused journey to become a professional AI/ML Engineer.
-Every project I build is an opportunity to learn — from data preprocessing and modeling to deployment and UI design.
+I build projects to learn practical AI/ML workflows — from data preprocessing and model development to full-stack deployment.

-My long-term goal is to work at the forefront of AI innovation in organizations like **OpenAI**, **Google DeepMind**, or similar.
+My long-term goal is to work at companies like **OpenAI**, **Google DeepMind**, or other leading AI labs, solving meaningful real-world problems using intelligent systems.
-I'm currently gaining experience by designing and building end-to-end applications in Python with an emphasis on machine learning and LLMs.

 ---